atp867/CSCI262-Ass3/Input test sets/README.md

 - VolumeBoi: High mean volumes for all vehicles (Also for volume testing... pun intended)
 - NegativeBoi: Has negative values for various fields
 - MissingBoi: Missing parts of input (i.e. has highly invalid input) [CURRENTLY UNHANDLED]
+- ExtraBoi: Has extra parameters for each vehicle [CURRENTLY UNHANDLED]
+- LetterBoi: Has letters where there should be numbers [CURRENTLY UNHANDLED]
+- MultiBoi: Has multiple parameters for some fields (i.e. has a number, a space, and then another number) [CURRENTLY UNHANDLED]